ioccc-src/winner/2024/maffiodo/README.md

 ### Features

-Supported and unsupported features (everything else that is not listed is probaly unsupported, but who knows...):
+Supported and unsupported features (everything else that is not listed is probably unsupported, but who knows...):

 - supported binary operators (in execution priority order from lower to higher);
     <pre>, = == != & &= && | |= || > >= >> < <= << - -= + += * \*= / /= % %= [ ( .</pre>